gui88Abreu/Project_1_EA872/README.md

 ## Rules

-The game starts with a snake with 8 bodies of length.
-According as the snake eats its body's grows.
-The borders of the screen can not kill the snake, i.e, the only way to reach game over is eating itself.
+The game starts with a snake with 50 bodies of length.
+According as the snake eats its body grows.
+The borders of the screen can kill the snake, i.e, there are two ways to reach game over, which is eating itself or crashing against the borders.

 ## Cleaning Game Space